Chimichurri Sauce for Grilled Beef

 I like to use this to baste on top of thick pieces of steak as they are being grilled.
 Add some more chimichurri as you serve the steak.
 Chimichurri sauce can also be used with spicy grilled sausages.

 A dish like Grilled Steak with Chimichurri Sauce needs a strong, rustic wine.
-A varietal Malbec wine is the way to go.
+A varietal Malbec wine would be a good way to go.

 New!
 Comments